ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 ### `pygad.gann.create_network()`

-Creates a neural network as a linked list between the input, hidden, and output layers where the layer at index N (which is the last/output layer) references the layer at index N-1 (which is a hidden layer) using its previous_layer attribute.
-The input layer does not reference any layer because it is the last layer in the linked list.
+Creates a neural network as a linked list between the input, hidden, and output layers, where the layer at index N (the last/output layer) references the layer at index N-1 (a hidden layer) using its `previous_layer` attribute.
+The input layer does not reference any layer because it is the first layer in the linked list.

 In addition to the `parameters_validated` parameter, this function accepts the same parameters passed to the constructor of the `pygad.gann.GANN` class except for the `num_solutions` parameter because only a single network is created out of the `create_network()` function.